 Utilize Your Chamber Membership.
 The Chamber staff are here for you and want to help spread the word about your business!
-Make sure to update your Member Information Center profile with updated hours, special instructions, etc.
+Make sure to update your Member Information Center profile with updated hours, special instructions, etc. Tag @murraykychamber in your social media post and communicate your needs with our staff.
+We are here to help!

-BACK TO BUSINESS oolkit
+BACK TO BUSINESS

-HELPFUL LINKS δ INFORMATION
+HELPFUL LINKS & INFORMATION